Peter-Ernst Eiffe: 1968

-In this time of personal crisis, he became famous In Hamburg for scrawling and scribbling all over the city, using mailboxes, billboards, traffic signs and subway stations and leaving whenever possible his business card: Peter-Ernst Eiffe, Wandsbeker Chaussee 305, 2000 Hamburg 22, including the phone number.
+In this time of personal crisis, Eiffe became famous In Hamburg for scrawling and scribbling all over the city, using mailboxes, billboards, traffic signs and subway stations and leaving whenever possible his business card: "Peter-Ernst Eiffe, Wandsbeker Chaussee 305, 2000 Hamburg 22", including his phone number.
 When the Hamburger Hochbahn issued him a bill over 900 German marks for damages to their property, he answered by issuing them a bill of 900 marks for his artwork.

-Eiffe was also magically attracted by the student movement.
+Eiffe was also greatlyy attracted to the student movement.
 He was seen ever more frequently at student assemblies, dressed in a suit with white shirt and tie, pushing for the microphone and explaining his theories about the subversive power of the joke.
 His friend Fritz Teufel nominated him as speaker for the May Day campaign of the APO in Berlin, where he announced under the cheers of thousands his desire to become the chancellor of students and demonstrators.
 The microphone, however, was turned off before he could elaborate his political platform.

-On May 30, 1968, he drove his car with the slogan "Freie Eiffe-Republik" (Free Eiffe Republic) into the main hall of the central station of Hamburg and started to decorate the tiles with triangles.
+On May 30, 1968, Eiffe drove his car with the slogan Freie Eiffe-Republik into the main hall of the central station of Hamburg and started to decorate the tiles with triangles.
 He was quickly arrested, ushered away in handcuffs and taken under press coverage to the psychiatric hospital Hamburg-Ochsenzoll.

 Shortly afterwards, a booklet with photos of his surrealistic graffiti was published by Uwe Wandrey and Peter Schütt.
 3000 copied were sold, resulting in an honorary of 500 German marks for Eiffe.

 Later life and legacy

-In November 1968 he was released from psychiatric care and found a job with a marketing agency in Düsseldorf.
-Nevertheless, in 1970 he had a case of clinical depression and was hospitalized in the psychiatric hospital Rickling in Schleswig-Holstein.
-On December 24, 1982, he managed to escaped from there.
-Eventually, his dead body was found in March 1983 in a moorland close to Rickling.
+In November 1968 Eiffe was released from psychiatric care and found a job with a marketing agency in Düsseldorf.
+Nevertheless, in 1970 he had a case of clinical depression and was hospitalized in the psychiatric hospital in Rickling, Schleswig-Holstein.
+On December 22, 1983, he managed to escape from there.
+Eventually, his dead body was found in March 21, 1984 in a moorland close to Rickling.

-Nevertheless, the fame of Peter-Ernst Eiffe being the first German graffiti artist lived on.
+After his death, the fame of Eiffe as the first German graffiti artist lived on.
 Christian Bau recalled his life in one-hour documentary film with the title Eiffe for president, alle Ampeln auf gelb, which was shown in 1996 in independent cinemas.
-The author Uwe Timm included a number of Eiffe's sayings in the text of his novel "Heißer Sommer".
+The author Uwe Timm included a number of Eiffe's sayings in the text of his novel Heißer Sommer.